rsksmart/rif-relay-contracts/Readme.md

    changes on solidity, then run `npm run compile`, if everything went well then your next step should be going to the `index.ts` file in the root of this project and add those new contracts/interfaces to the import/export declarations.
-   When you run `npm run compile` typechain generates the typings for your new contracts and you need to export those typings since you need them outside this repository.